Alan A. Brown: The Holocaust

-Marriage to Barbara Delson, December 26, 1955

-Alan Brown met Barbara Delson at City College of New York, which they both attended.
-Barbara grew up in a small but strong Jewish community in Harrisburg, Pennsylvania.

-Alan's first major "test" was after he had been in the U.S. for five years – taking his naturalization.
-After the exam, Barbara renamed her fiancé.
-From this time on, he would be Alan Andrew Brown.
-His last name was changed to eliminate the German referent, to assimilate, and to retain the accurate pronunciation of his name.

 Education

-Alan Brown graduated CCNY with a B.A. summa cum laude, with Phi Beta Kappa in his junior year, and first in his class (in a class of 2000 students) in 1957.
+Brown graduated CCNY with a B.A. summa cum laude, with Phi Beta Kappa in his junior year, and first in his class (in a class of 2000 students) in 1957.
 He went on to graduate with a Ph.D. from Harvard Graduate School in Economics in 1966.
-Alan's dissertation advisors were Abram Bergson when he was Director of the Harvard Russian Research Center and Gottfried von Haberler, who worked on the General Agreement on Tariffs and Trade (GATT).
-Alan Brown went on to a long academic career: he became a full professor with tenure in 1971, just before moving to the University of Windsor, Ontario and he retired in 1994.

-Beginning of Omicron Delta Epsilon
+His dissertation advisors were Abram Bergson and Gottfried von Haberler.

-ODE began by Alan Brown developing an honor society, Omicron Chi Epsilon (OCE) as an undergraduate.
-He subsequently learned of the existence of another honor society in economics, Omicron Delta Gamma, founded in 1915 by John R. Commons, University of Wisconsin and Frank Taussig, Harvard University, which, while older and formally larger (more chapters) than Omicron Chi Epsilon, was less active than the younger OCE.
-Alan was the prime mover to facilitate a merger in 1963 between the two societies, renamed Omicron Delta Epsilon (ODE), adding "International" to its non-Greek name.
-At that point, ODE really took off.
+While he was an undergraduate, Brown started Omicron Chi Epsilon honor society for economics.
+He subsequently learned of the existence of another honor society in economics, Omicron Delta Gamma, founded in 1915.
+Brown was the prime mover to facilitate the 1963 merger of the two societies, renamed Omicron Delta Epsilon.

-Accomplishments
+Career

+Brown went on to a long academic career, he became a full professor with tenure in 1971, just before moving to the University of Windsor, Ontario and he retired in 1994.
+Brown's special interest was Centrally Planned Economy in Eastern Europe.

-Dr. Brown was fluent in four languages.
-He co-authored and co-edited eight books in economics and over 50 articles, and organized a number of international conferences, as well as having founded and served as national president of ODE, the national honor society for Economics.
+Brown was fluent in four languages.
+He co-authored and co-edited eight books in economics and over 50 articles, and organized several international conferences, as well as having founded and served as national president of ODE, the national honor society for Economics.

-Among his many awards were the Woodrow Wilson Fellowship, Earhart Fellowship and Ford Foundation Fellowship.
+Among his many awards were the Woodrow Wilson Fellowship, Earhart Fellowship, and Ford Foundation Fellowship.
 He received an Outstanding Teacher Award, University of Southern California and also at the University of Windsor.

-Brown's special interest was Centrally Planned Economy in Eastern Europe.